 210Pb Data and models

 As previously outlined in Section 1, several methods are used to estimate ages from sediments containing 210Pb.
 These methods are based on a range of assumptions which result in differing chronologies.
 It is important to note that for all of these models, excluding Plum, it is necessary to distinguish between the “local supply” of 210Pb, called the supported 210Pb, which is the 210Pb constantly produced at the sediment by in situ 238U decay, and the “externally deposited” or excess 210Pb, which is the 210Pb deposited by the atmosphere for terrestrial sediments and/or by the water column for marine sediments.
 By estimating the excess vs. the supported 210Pb over time along the studied core depth, and using the radioactive exponential decay law, one could estimate the depth-age relationship of the core.
-As already mentioned, it is not possible to estimate individual dates arising from single 210Pb activity measurements, but rather a whole chronology of the core.
+As already mentioned, it is not possible to estimate individual dates arising from single 210Pb activity measurements, and instead a chronology of the entire 210Pb-dated core section is obtained.

 Under steady-state conditions, 226Ra and supported (in situ) 210Pb are assumed to be in secular equilibrium as they are part of the same decay chain.
 Therefore, by measuring 226Ra in sediments using gamma spectrometry, an indirect measurement of the supported 210Pb can also be obtained.
 However, as the excess and supported 210Pb inputs into sediments are otherwise indistinguishable by laboratory measurements, the proper estimation of the excess 210Pb is critical.
 This section will present the data that is usually used for the creation of the sediment chronologies and also how the supported and excess 210Pb is handled by the CRS and Plum model in order to create a chronology.